minuk-dev/minuk-dev.github.io/_wiki/kubernetes-in-action.md

 ### 13.1.
 Using the host node's namespaces in a pod
 #### 13.1.1.
 Using the node's network namespace in a pod
 #### 13.1.2.
 Binding to a host port without using the host's network namespace
+### 13.2.
+Configuring the container's security context
+#### 13.2.1.
+Running a container as a specific user
+#### 13.2.2.
+Preventing a container from running as root
+#### 13.2.3.
+Running pods in privileged mode
+#### 13.2.4.
+Adding individual kernel capabilities to a container
+### 13.3.
+Restricting the use of security-related features in pods
+#### 13.3.1.
+Introducing the PodSecurityPolicy resource
+- Understanding what a Pod SecurityPolicy can do:
+  - Whether a pod can use the host's IPC, PID, or Network namespaces
+  - Which host ports a pod can bind to
+  - What user IDs a container can run as
+  - Whether a pod with privileged containers can be created
+  - Which kernel capabilities are allowed, which are added by default and which are always dropped
+  - What SELinux labels a container can use
+  - Whether a container can use a writable root filesytem or not
+  - Which filesystem groups the container can run as
+  - Which volume types a pod can use

+#### 13.3.2.
+Understanding runAsUser, fsGroup, and supplementalGroups policies
+- Changing the policy has no effect on exising pods, because Pod-Security-Policies are enforced only when creating or updating pods.

+#### 13.3.3.
+Configuring allowed, default, and disallowed capabilities
+#### 13.3.4.
+Constraining the types of volumes pods can use
+#### 13.3.5.
+Assigning different PodSecurityPolicies to different users and groups
+- psps : PodSecurityPolicy

+### 13.4.
+Isolation the pod network
+- ingress(out->in), egress(in->out)

+#### 13.4.2.
+Allowing only some pods in the namespace to connect to a server pod
+#### 13.4.3.
+Isolating the network between Kubernetes namespaces
+#### 13.4.4.
+Isolating using CIDR notation

+### 13.5.
+Summary
+- Pods can use the node's Linux namespaces instead of using their own.
+- Containers can be configured to run as a different user and/or group than the one defined in the container image.
+- Containers can also run in priviledged mode, allowing them to access the node's devices that are otherwise not exposed to pods.
+- Containers can be run as read-only, preventing processes from writing to the container's filesystem (and only allowing them to write to mounted volumes).
+- Cluster-level PodSecurityPolicy resources can be created to prevent users from creating pods that could compromise a node.
+- PodSecurityPolicy resources can be associated with specific user using RBAC's ClusterRoles and ClusterRoleBindings.
+- NetworkPolicy resources are used to limit a pod's inbound and/or outbound traffic.